typedb/typedb-docs/_09-query/03-insert-query.md

 insert $r has expiry-date 01/01/2020;
 ```

-## Inserting Instances of Reltionship
+## Inserting Instances of Relationship
-Given the dependent nature of relationships, inserting an instance of a relationship is quite different to that of an entity.
+Given the dependent nature of relationships, inserting an instance of a relationship is quite different from that of an entity.
 The roles of a relationship to be inserted are expected to be played by instances that already exist in the knowledge graph.
 Therefore inserting a relationship is always preceded by matching the roleplayers - what is commonly called the `match insert`.
 What follows the `insert` keyword looks a lot like what we used for [matching instances of relationships](/docs/query/match-clause#matching-instances-of-an-relationship).
 Let's look at an example.

 ```graql
 match